When you can use PCBs and equipment, products or materials containing them, and how to register, label and dispose of them.

 You can continue to use small pieces of equipment that contain PCBs if both of the following apply:

-- they’re not contaminated equipment
+- they’re not CE

 The exception for smaller equipment is meant to avoid you having to destroy or damage a large piece of equipment to remove the PCBs contained in a small component.
-The exception doesn’t apply if it’s practical for you to remove the smaller component and get rid of the PCBs without damaging the larger machine.
+The exception does not apply if it’s practical for you to remove the smaller component and get rid of the PCBs without damaging the larger machine.

 Contaminated equipment (CE)